Clon1998/mobileraker_companion/README.md

 # Companion - Installation

-Choose from several installation options for the MobileRaker Companion.
+Choose from several installation options for the Mobileraker Companion.

 ## Using the Installer